kaodro/funding-dontbeevil-tech/README.md

 * Improve visibility of alternative funding and business models for founders and researchers by gathering best practices that can be replicated when creating a company

-* Allow anyone to add ideas and examples so the database can grow
+* Allow anyone to add ideas and examples in a playful way so the database can grow

 * Provide a space for exchange and networking for people interested in the topics: both practitioners and researchers